thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 });
 {% endhighlight %}

-_Note: `.serializeObject` is not a native jQuery function and I have included it in `[app.js](https://github.com/thomasdavis/backbonetutorials/blob/gh-pages/examples/cross-domain/js/views/app.js)` in the demo folder. `creds` can be an object of any variation of inputs, regardless it will be converted to JSON and posted to the server like any normal Backbone model._
+_Note: `.serializeObject` is not a native jQuery function and I have included it as [app.js](https://github.com/thomasdavis/backbonetutorials/blob/gh-pages/examples/cross-domain/js/views/app.js) in the demo folder. `creds` can be an object of any variation of inputs, regardless it will be converted to JSON and posted to the server like any normal Backbone model._

 Here are the templates we are using for our login view